Sajakhtar/clarity-universe/projects/sip010-ft/README.md

 clarinet console
 ```

-The Clarinet Console will be used to interact with the contract to mint NFTs and transfer them.
+The Clarinet Console will be used to interact with the contract to mint FTs and transfer them.

 In the Clarinet Console, the contract deployer is the current `tx-sender`, which is the very first of the 10 test addresses the console provides.
 To check the current `tx-sender`